-Autoimmunity and inflammation are highly individualistic and affect each individual differently.
+Autoimmunity and inflammation are highly unique to each individual.

-This means that what could be a dietary, environmental, or hormonal trigger for one person may not be a trigger for another, and ultimately there is no ‘best autoimmune diet’.
+A dietary, environmental, or hormonal trigger for one person may not be the same trigger for another.
+This ultimately leads us to the conclusion that there is no general best autoimmune diet.

 For anyone living with Hashimoto’s or another autoimmune disease, it is widely accepted that gluten should be eliminated from the diet during an elimination phase or even indefinitely.